SuperAlexanderos/Zomboid-Modding-Guide/scripts/README.md

 ----------------------------------------
 ### The item block
-**_TODO: explain the item block, the various types of items and valid property differences between types._**
+**_TODO: Explain the item block, the various types of items and valid property differences between types._**

 ----------------------------------------
 ### The recipe block